-If you’re not, then one of you will end up being upset that money that should go towards goals, savings, debt etc is being used for others when you “just don’t have the money”.
+If you’re not, then one of you will end up being upset thinking that money should go elsewhere.

 It doens’t have to be a lot.
 Just make sure you set the rules.
 Here are some guidelines my wife and I follow:

-- Used in that month – the money must be used in that particular month (this keeps us active in looking for opportunities)
+- Use it in that month – the money must be used in that particular month (this keeps us active in looking for opportunities).

 - Autonomy – we are not allowed to tell each other whom to give to or what to use the money for – we each make our own decisions.

 My wife and I have found a tremendous amount of joy in doing our giving this way.

 The feeling you get when you’ve helped someone, or given them a gift unexpectedly is a great feeling!
 Plus, I believe that you are storing up treasure in Heaven when you do these types of things.

 Sounds Good, But Who Do We Give To?

 Here are a few examples of things you can do: